CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_13_explore_senstivity_labels.md

 ![](../Images/sc900lab13.png)

 ## Task 1: Explore the capabilities of sensitivity labels
-In this task you will gain an understanding of what sensitivity labels can do by going through the settings for an existing sensitivity label that have been created and the corresponding policy to publish the label.
+In this task, you will gain an understanding of what sensitivity labels can do by going through the settings for an existing sensitivity label that has been created and the corresponding policy to publish the label.

 1. Open Microsoft Edge.
-In the address bar enter https://admin.microsoft.com.
+In the address bar, enter https://admin.microsoft.com.

 1. In the Sign-in window, enter the following **Email/Username** and click on **Next**.